Commitment

 If there is no rapid 2020 global emissions decline, over 2°C is committed just by 2100.
 2C by 2100 is 2.4°C by 2300, but that excludes inevitable extra feedback emissions, and so excludes runaway.

 Policy commitment The best known estimated commitment perhaps is that due to today's polices (energy and climate) For Policy Commitment (PC) we can use the current and projected actual trend in emissions, and near term economic and energy policies.
 We are tracking closest to the worst case emissions scenario (37.1 Gt.
-CO2 2018 Global Carbon Project), RCP8.5 in the 2014 IPCC 5th assessment (AR5) or SRES A1FI in the 2007 4th assessment (AR4).
+CO2 2018 Global Carbon Project), RCP 8.5 in the 2014 IPCC 5th assessment (AR5) or SRES A1FI in the 2007 4th assessment (AR4).
 This puts us at about 4.5°C (only) by 2100 and it excludes inevitable extra warming from amplifying feedback emissions (e.g. thawing permafrost).
-The limitation of projected warming to 2100 and exclusion of carbon feedback emissions warming, reflects the current economic bias against rights for future generations.
+The limitation of projected warming to 2100 and exclusion of carbon feedback emissions warming, reflects the current economic bias of policy and science against rights for future generations.

 Today that means a large and growing risk of a climate legacy of an unlivable or even uninhabitable planet.